 Big Bunny’s Spring Fling at the Los Angeles Zoo

-Of course, the bunny is real.
-It’s the zoo!
-Big Bunny’s Easter activities include a fuzzy bunny for petting, face painting, crafts, music, Kiddle Karoo, Bubblemania and photos with Big Bunny himself (for a nominal fee).
-April 14-16 from 10 a.m.-4 p.m.
-Griffith Park. $15-$20.
+Where else would the bunny want to celebrate Spring?
+The zoo of course!
+Big Bunny’s Easter activities include an “egg-ucation station” featuring fuzzy bunnies for petting, face painting, crafts, musical entertainment, Bubblemania, an all-day dance party and photos with Big Bunny himself (for a nominal fee).
+Mar.
+31 – Apr.
+1. 10 a.m.-4 p.m.
+Griffith Park.
+Free with paid admission to the zoo ($16-$21).
 All ages.
 Event details.

 Downtown Easter Fest

-How many eggs?
-15,000!
-All ready to be gathered by kids of all ages (grouped into age groups).
-Also hoppening that day will be several bouncy houses, arts and crafts, face painting and more.
-April 16, 2 p.m.-5 p.m.
-Grand Hope Park. $20 per family (up to 7 people) or $5 per person; 2 and under free.
+Kids will love mad dashing to gather as many of the 15,000 eggs on hand into their baskets (grouped by age).
+Parents will love that a portion of all proceeds raised by this event helps homeless families and kids.
+Also hoppening that day will be bouncy house fun, arts and crafts, games, face painting and more.
+Apr.
+1. 2 p.m.- 5 p.m.
+Grand Hope Park. $25 per family (up to 7 people) or $5 per person; 2 and under free.
 All ages.
 Event details.

 San Gabriel Valley